+Data File Information

+Sample Weight

-Data File Information Sample Weight Strategies for Estimation Merging/Linking MEPS Data Files References Variable-Source Crosswalk
+Strategies for Estimation

+Merging/Linking MEPS Data Files

+References

+Variable-Source Crosswalk

 For more information on MEPS HC survey design see T. Ezzati-Rice, et al. (1998-2007) and S. Cohen (1996).
 For information on the MEPS MPC design, see S. Cohen (1998).
-A copy of the survey instruments used to collect the information on this file is available on the MEPS Web site at the following address: meps.ahrq.gov.
+A copy of the survey instruments used to collect the information on this file are available on the MEPS website.